qgadrian/Tasker-bot/README.md

 A task can be deleted even if there are remaining users.

+You can use the bot both by an im or mention in any channel the bot is member.

 This bot uses the library [Elixir-Slack](https://github.com/BlakeWilliams/Elixir-Slack).

 The bot following will work with the following commands: